Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

 Moreover, when $\gcd(\sing)$ is even, exactly $(r/2)^{2g} \left( 2^{g-1} (2^g + 1) \right)$ of these components have even Arf invariant and $(r/2)^{2g} \left( 2^{g-1} (2^g - 1) \right)$ have odd Arf invariant. \end{maintheorem}

-This result should be contrasted with the classification of hyperelliptic components appearing in \cite[Corollary 2.6]{Calderon_strata}.
-In the hyperelliptic case, there are infinitely many connected components for $g \ge 3$, in bijection with hyperelliptic involutions of the surface.
+The classification of Theorem \ref{theorem:classification} should be contrasted with the classification of hyperelliptic components: as shown in the proof of \cite[Corollary 2.6]{Calderon_strata}, there are infinitely many hyperelliptic connected components for $g \ge 3$, corresponding to hyperelliptic involutions of the surface.

-We emphasize that Theorem \ref{theorem:classification} together with \cite[Corollary 2.6]{Calderon_strata} yields a complete classification of the connected components of $\HT(\sing)$ for all $g \ge 5$.
+We emphasize that Theorem \ref{theorem:classification} together with \cite[Corollary 2.6]{Calderon_strata} yields a complete classification of the connected components of $\HT(\sing)$ for all $g \ge 5$.\\

-Using the correspondence of Theorem \ref{theorem:classification}, we give a complete characterization of which curves can be realized as embedded Euclidean cylinders on some surface in a given connected component of a stratum (see Section \ref{subsection:flat} for a discussion of cylinders and other basic notions in flat geometry).